jultty/blog/content/notes/what-programming-even-is.md

 > The death of a program happens when the programmer team possessing its theory is dissolved.

 In this same section, he goes into how to properly do some programming necromancy, cautioning that trying to revive a program without contact with its authors and its original theory can end up reviving it with a different theory.
-What a missed opportunity to call it the program's _soul_, but alas, a serious computer scientist he was.
+What a missed opportunity to call it the program's _spirit_, but alas, a serious computer scientist he was.

 Naur's piece is philosophical, always making stops to ask what something _is_.
 If you are interested, it is [available in full here](https://gwern.net/doc/cs/algorithm/1985-naur.pdf).
 It's featured in his 1992 book, _Computing: A Human Activity_.
 I'll leave you with one last quote, from his closing remarks, in which Naur pushes back on the notion that humans work better when they have their intellects confined: